mtalijanac/associations/docs/Introduction.md

   - merchant: Zara
   - location: Madrid

-Adding data to events is one way to tell more complex story.
+Adding data to event is one way to tell more complex story.
 It isn't the only way.
-Sometimes story requires adding more time:
+Adding more time works too:

   - "Fire", started at 13:31, ended at 15:40

 Fires have **durations** - pairs of start and end timestamps.
 Events often have durations.
-More than one:
+And more than one too:

   - "House fire", fire started 13:31,
                   fire alarm on 13:32,